 Take a peak inside my kiddos travel activity box.
 My kids are 9 and 11, so these items are designed for older kids.
 There are so many different items you can pack in a travel activity box for kids, but this will give you some ideas of things to pack for your next adventure.

 We have 2 Sterilite Notebook Cases in different colors.
+These are no longer available, but a scrapbook case or similar could work just as well.
 I like that these fit notebook size items but aren’t so big that the kids try to pack their entire rooms.

 Travel Activity Box for Kids:

 - Drawing pad and/or activity book

 - Pencil pouch with colored pencils/crayons/markers/pencils (kids choice).
 I usually add 2 pencils to each bag and split a box of colored pencils between the kids.
 We also have a tiny pencil sharpener that the kiddos share.

 - Stickers (My 9 year old likes these, but my 11 year old doesn’t)